TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 ## 4. Set Up Tailwind and Custom CSS

-### 4a. `/src/index.css`
+### 4a.
+Create/Update **`/src/index.css`**

-Create or update **`src/index.css`**:
+Create the file if it doesn’t exist:

 ```bash
 touch src/index.css
 ```

-Paste the following content.
-Note that we place our global custom styles (including our light/dark defaults) first; then Tailwind’s directives load, allowing Tailwind’s utility classes to override the global styles when used:
+Then paste the following content.
+**Important:** We keep your global light/dark styles intact (including the :root rule), so that your overall theme is preserved.
+To ensure Tailwind’s font utilities (e.g. `font-special`) override the global font-family, you’ll need to apply those classes specifically to elements (as shown in App.tsx).
+If needed, you can remove the global font-family from :root.

 ```css
 /* src/index.css */